ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 *Uncertainty estimation and performance prediction* — When the unexpected happens, when the weather badly degrades, when a sensor gets blocked, the embarked perception system should diagnose the situation and react accordingly, e.g., by calling an alternative system or the human driver.
 With this in mind, we investigate automatic ways to assess the uncertainty of a system and to predict its performance, as in [ConfidNet](https://github.com/valeoai/ConfidNet), our project presented at NeurIPS'19.

+*Learning under limited supervision* — Collecting diverse enough data, and annotating it precisely, is complex, costly and time-comsuming.
+To reduce dramatically these needs, we explore various alternative and complements to fully-supervised learning, e.g, training that is unsupervised, self-supervised, semi-supervised, active, zero-shot or few-shot.
+We also investigate training with fully-synthetic data (in combination with unsupervised domain adaptation) and with GAN-augmenented data.

 ### Code (PyTorch)

 * [AdamSRT](https://github.com/ymontmarin/adamsrt): Adam exploiting BN-induced pherical invariance of CNN (arXiv 2020)